 Step 5: Put the labels into the right places and later cut out the borders of the items you have just labelled:

 Step 6: Now you are nearly ready to print but one step must be done: Measure the size of your front panel and bring the picture exactly to this size.
-If you are lucky (like I was) the picture is in the right dimensions.
-If you are not, you can copy the picture to a text processing software and adjust the size of picture exactly.
+If you are lucky (like I was) the picture is in the correct dimensions defined by my scanner.
+If you are not, you can copy the picture to a text processing software or another appropriate tool and adjust the size of picture exactly.
 Make 4 or 5 five copies on the same sheet and print it out with your laser printer.